apache/accumulo-website/_docs-unreleased/getting-started/table_configuration.md

 ### Setting Iterators via the Shell

 Iterators can be configured on a table at scan, minor compaction and/or major compaction scopes.
-If the Iterator implements the OptionDescriber interface, the setiter command can be used which will interactively prompt the user to provide values for the given necessary options.
+If the Iterator implements the [OptionDescriber][option-describer] interface, the setiter command can be used which will interactively prompt the user to provide values for the given necessary options.